warpstreamlabs/bento/website/docs/guides/getting_started.md

   stdout: {}
 ```

 Now your messages should come out in all caps, how whacky!
-IT'S LIKE BENTHOS IS SHOUTING BACK AT YOU!
+IT'S LIKE BENTO IS SHOUTING BACK AT YOU!

-You can add as many [processing steps][processors] as you like, and since processors are what make Benthos powerful they are worth experimenting with.
+You can add as many [processing steps][processors] as you like, and since processors are what make Bento powerful they are worth experimenting with.
 Let's create a more advanced pipeline that works with JSON documents:

 ```yaml
 input: